Off-Campus Work-Study Policies and Procedures

 If your agency does not have a higher-grade position already established, contact Work-Study staff for assistance in creating one.

 We encourage employers to give students ongoing feedback about their work.
 In addition, you must formally evaluate Work-Study students’ work performance at least once per program (academic year and/or summer).

-Evaluation forms are mailed to supervisors in April for the academic year and in August for the summer program.
+Evaluation forms are emailed to supervisors in April for the academic year and in August for the summer program.